 - losses which are not attributable to a specific occurrence or event

 There is a time constraint (i.e. a limit on the time within which our insurers must be made aware of a loss).
-Accordingly, it is crucial to notify the Buildings Office on ext 2134 or email email@example.com immediately you become aware of a loss or damage occurring.
+Accordingly, it is crucial to notify Buildings and Estates on ext 2134 or email email@example.com immediately you become aware of a loss or damage occurring.

 4. What is the excess on this policy?